© Crown copyright 2019

 In addition, the Act gives parents and young people the right to express a preference for independent specialist provision when their Education, Health and Care (EHC) plan is being agreed and completed.
-Under section 38 of the Act, if an EHC plan names a maintained school or academy, FE college, non-maintained special school or approved Section 41 independent special institution, the local authority must secure a place at that institution and the institution must admit the pupil or student.
-The local authority must comply with the request unless it would be unsuitable for the age, ability, aptitude or SEN of the child or young person, or the attendance of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources.
-This requirement places approved independent special schools and special post-16 institutions on the same legal footing as maintained schools, academies, non-maintained special schools and FE colleges, which can be named as a preferred institution.
+If a parent or young person requests that an approved independent special school or special post-16 institution be named in their EHC plan, the local authority is under a conditional duty to accept (unless it would be unsuitable for the age, ability, aptitude or SEN of the child or young person, or the attendance of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources).
+If named on an EHC plan, the independent special school or special post-16 institution must admit the pupil or student.
+This places approved independent special schools and special post-16 institutions on the same legal footing as maintained schools, academies, non-maintained special schools and FE colleges.

 Parents and young people may request that an independent special school or special post-16 institution not on the approved list be named in an EHC plan.
 The local authority will consider this request, but is not under any specific duty to secure a place, and there is no duty on the institution to admit the pupil or student.
 The Education and Skills Funding Agency (ESFA) is acting as the Secretary of State’s agent in determining which independent special schools and special post-16 institutions should be approved to join the list.